andrewjhunt/logic-pro-scripter/README.md

 > `/Applications/Logic Pro X.app/Contents/Resources/Plug-In Settings/Scripter`

-## Few Differences for JavaScript Developers using Scripter

-So you're already a decent JavaScript programmer.
-What's familiar or different about Scripter?

-### Fragility

-My impression is that Apple has not "hardened" the Scripter environment.
-I find it crashes easily.
-That is, a rogue script will instantly crash the Logic Pro app (not just scripter).

-Some easy ways to crash Logic with Scripter...

-* Exceed tight memory limitations
-* Exceed tight time limitations
-* Other crashes that I can't diagnose

-The time limitations MAKE SENSE.
-Music is time-sensitive and delays of a few milliseconds can affect output quality.
-(Look below for the `Idle()` that helps with slower tasks.)

-### Unlike a Browser or Node.js

-Each JavaScript runtime has a context.
-JS running in a browser has access to windows, DOM and other webby things plus many critical security constraints.
-Node.js has access to parts of the operating system including the file system, ability to load packages plus a different set of critical security constraints.

-Scripter is a smaller environment than either the browser or node.js.

-### Standard JavaScript Capabilities
+## Standard JavaScript Capabilities

 Script is ES6 (EcmaScript 6).

-The standard set of JavaScript features you know and love are available like...
+Most of the standard set of JavaScript features you know and love are available like...

 - `Class`
 - `Date`